-When you are looking into purchasing scuba fins, flexibility is an important factor to take into consideration.
-Some fins offer a generous amount of flexibility, while others are very stiff.
-Generally speaking, stiffer fins are far better than more flexible models if you want to use propulsion techniques, such as advanced backing up, helicopter turns and frog kicking.
+When you are looking into purchasing scuba diving flippers, flexibility is an important factor to take into consideration.
+Some offer a generous amount of flexibility, while others are very stiff.
+Generally speaking, a stiffer scuba flipper is far better than more flexible models if you want to use propulsion techniques, such as advanced backing up, helicopter turns and frog kicking.

-Fins with open heels are specifically designed to work with dive booties, so you will find that their foot pockets are much larger than the closed heel alternatives.
-Those foot pockets are made from a hard and tough material, therefore, wearing these fins without the use of dive booties would be uncomfortable.
+Open heels are specifically designed to work with dive booties, so you will find that their foot pockets are much larger than the closed heel alternatives.
+Those foot pockets are made from a hard and tough material, therefore, wearing these without the use of dive booties would be uncomfortable.

-Closed heel fins consist of rubber foot pockets that completely cover the heel of the diver.
-They are specifically designed to use without the aid of booties because they are very comfortable while diving in warm water.
+Closed heel types of diving fins consist of rubber foot pockets that completely cover the heel of the diver.
+Full foot fins are specifically designed to use without the aid of booties because they are very comfortable while diving in warm water.

 4. Fin Strap Attachment Variations

-One feature you need to consider when looking at open heel fins is the strap type.
-The standard strap you find on these kinds of fins is one made from flexible rubber that can be loosened and tightened.
+One feature you need to consider when looking at open heel designs is the strap type.
+The standard strap you find on this kind is one made from a flexible rubber that can be loosened and tightened.
 Some brands have designed and manufactured straps that can be clipped and unclipped, making them much easier to attach and unattached.